Para leer este hoja informativa en español, presione aquí.

-Every parent wants his or her child to be healthy and safe.
-When your child is living with HIV (HIV+), there are some extra steps to take to make sure that he or she gets the right care.
+Every parent wants their child to be healthy and safe.
+When your child is living with HIV, there are some extra steps to take to make sure that they get the right care.
 The good news is that children living with HIV, just like adults living with HIV, are living longer, healthier lives with improved treatments.

 HIV is somewhat different in children than in adults.
 Children living with HIV normally have much higher CD4 cell counts than adults living with HIV, but may also have higher viral loads (the amount of HIV in the blood).